touraye/ATMInterface/README.md

 # ATM Interface
-Build an ATM Interface which first starts a a console application prompted the user to enter user id and pin.
+Build an ATM Interface which first starts a console application prompted the user to enter user id and pin.
 On entering the details successfully, the ATM functionalities are unlocked.
-Using Javafx, The project allows to perform the follow operations:
+Using Javafx, The project allows users to perform the follow operations:

 * Transaction History
 * Withdraw